melsiddieg/furly/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of furly is to compbine the fast async curl downloads and the blazing fast JSON parsing of RcppSimdJso
+The goal of furly is to combine the fast async curl downloads and the blazing fast JSON parsing of RcppSimdJso

 ## Installation